dokku/dokku/docs/community/clients.md

 Given the constraints, running Dokku commands remotely via SSH is fine.
 For certain configurations, the extra complication of manually invoking ssh can be a burden.

-While Dokku does not yet have an official client, there are a multitude of ways in which you can interact with your Dokku installation.
-The easiest is to use the **bash** client, though you may wish to use another.
+The easiest way to interact with Dokku remotely is by using the official client.
+Documented below are the various clients that you may wish to use.

 ## Official Client